-If the Chi Mei Medical Center kept auditing paper invoices and hard copies of E-invoices manually, it would need to maintain a big team of internal auditors to complete this task.
-Observing Figs. 3(a)-3(b) shows that hard copies of E-invoices increased gradually.
-Summing the data points in these two figures reveals that the Chi Mei Medical Center audited 114,214 invoices in batches and 11,374 invoices one by one.
-Even if auditing invoices in batches, completing the audit takes an unacceptably long time.
+If the Chi Mei Medical Center kept auditing paper invoices and hard copies of E-invoices manually, it should maintain a big team of internal auditors to complete this task.
+Observing Figs. 3(a)-3(b) finds that hard copies of E-invoices increased gradually.
+Summing data points in these two figures reveals that the Chi Mei Medical Center audited 114214 invoices in batches and 11374 invoices one by one.
+Even if auditing invoices in batches, completing the audit spends unacceptably long time.